Occupancy Bylaw #82: about the rights and obligations of the co-op and members

 17.9.
 Signing Schedules for Co-op

-Schedules and Attachments
+Schedules and Attachments (forms)

 Schedule A: Occupancy Agreement

-Appendix A: Member Charge
+Appendix A: Member Charges

 Appendix B: Household Members

-Appendix C: Housing Charge Subsidy Terms and Agreement.
+Appendix C: Housing Charge Subsidy Terms and Agreement

 Appendix D: Special Needs Unit Terms